All Products

 Low

-The API risk detection model detects that the request parameter of the API is set to a URL link.
+The API risk detection model detects that a request parameter of the API is set to a URL link.
 Attacks such as server-side request forgery (SSRF) attacks may occur.

 We recommend that you transform the API based on your business requirements to prevent the direct use of user-controlled URLs in parameters.
 You must strictly limit the parameter content and filter out invalid characters.